semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 @## Base tokens (palette)

 The list of base tokens is our palette.
-It was built with [Huetone tool](https://huetone.ardov.me/) (you can learn more about the tool in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023)).
+It was built with [Huetone tool](https://huetone.ardov.me/) (learn more about the tool in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023)).

 Shades of the same color have a value ranging from 50 to 800, depending on its tone.
 Each shade has recommendations for use based on [Huetone's contrast ratio calculation](https://huetone.ardov.me/).